yeorok/morphik-core/docs/telemetry.md

 All telemetry data is:
 - Stored securely
 - Automatically anonymized before transmission
-- Used only for improving DataBridge
+- Used only for improving Morphik
 - Never shared with third parties
 - Retained for a maximum of 90 days